FOMO

 | Bob | 0.5 | `α` = 0.900 | 0.900 × 0.5 = 0.450 |

-With mature-stage `α = 0.5`, staking has a much stronger effect:
+With mature-stage `α = 0.5`, staking has a much stronger effect on the Global FLOCK pool:

 | Alice | 0.5 | `0.5 + 0.5·√1` = 1.000 | 1.000 × 0.5 = 0.500 |